-In connection with the realization of Act of the Slovak National Assembly No. 305/1999 Coll., as amended by Act of the Slovak National Assembly No. 126/2002 Coll., on the alleviation of some injustices to persons deported to Nazi concentration camps and prison camps.
+In connection with the realization of Act of the Slovak National Assembly No. 305/1999 Coll,, as amended by Act of the Slovak National Assembly No. 126/2002 Coll., on the alleviation of some injustices to persons deported to Nazi concentration camps and prison camps.
 The compensation applies for deportation to Nazi concentration and prison camps and jailing in them during the years 1939 to 1945, and for death during deportation and jailing in a concentration camp or prison camp.
-According to the stated Act, it was necessary to submit a claim for compensation at the ministry in a written request, which had to be delivered to the ministry no later than 2nd December 2002, otherwise the right to compensation in accordance with the Act was forfeited.
-In connection with the realization of compensation in accordance with Act of the Slovak National Assembly No. 255/1998 Coll. as amended by Act of the Slovak National Assembly No. 422/2002 Coll. on compensation for persons stricken by violent criminal acts, the act governs financial compensation of persons whose heath was damaged as a consequence of intentional violent criminal acts.
-Compensation may be requested by a claimant who is a citizen of the Slovak Republic, or a person without citizenship who has valid permanent residency in the territory of the Slovak Republic, if the damage occurred within the territory of the Slovak Republic.
+According to the stated Act, it was necessary to submit a claim for compensation at the ministry in a written request, which had to be delivered to the ministry no later than 2nd December 2002, otherwise the right to compensation in accordance with Act of the Slovak National Assembly No. 255/1998 Coll. as amended by Act of the Slovak National Assembly No. 422/2002 Coll. on compensation for persons stricken by violent criminal acts, the act governs financial compensation of persons whose heath was damaged as a consequence of intentional violent criminal acts.
+Compensation may be requested by a claimant who is a citizen of the Slovak Republic, if the damage occurred within the territory of the Slovak Republic.

-- 19 Gasparovic, Ivan (b.1941): Slovak politician and law professor, became President of Slovakia on June 15, 2004. - 20 Langos, Jan: (1946 2006): was a Slovak politician.
+19 Gasparovic, Ivan (b.1941): Slovak politician and law professor, became President of Slovakia on June 15, 2004.

+20 Langos, Jan: (1946 - 2006): was a Slovak politician.
 After finishing his studies, he worked as an experimental physicist at the Technical Cybernetics Institute of the Slovak Academy of Sciences.
 He was active in the dissident movement, and together with Jan Carnogursky published the samizdat "Bratislavske listy".
-After the Velvet Revolution, in 1990, he became the deputy chairman of the Federal Assembly, and later (19990 1992) was the Minister of the Interior of the Czecho-Slovak Federal Republic.
-From 1994 2002, he was a member of the National Council (Parliament) of the Slovak Republic.
+After the Velvet Revolution, in 1990, he became the deputy chairman of the Federal Assembly, and later (19990 - 1992) was the Minister of the Interior of the Czecho-Slovak Federal Republic.
+From 1994 - 2002, he was a member of the National Council (Parliament) of the Slovak Republic.
 From 1995 to 2000, he was the chairman of the Democratic Party.
 From May 2003 to June 2006 he was the director of the Slovak Institute of National Memory.